+Sign Height.
 Signs shall be located at a similar height and level as surrounding signs in order to create a visually consistent streetscape.
-In general, this means that signs should be located between 4 feet from the ground and no more than 10 feet in height.
+In general, this means that signs should be located between 4 feet from the ground and no sign shall be more than 10 feet in height from the average ground level at the base of the sign post, decorative foundation or other surrounding support above the original undisturbed ground.